Military Police (Austria): Selection

 Professional and militia officers and non-commissioned officers take precedence.
 (International) experience in command functions of combat units is an advantage.

 The MP selection procedure can, however, already be undergone after the corporals' course.
 It is not before the second semester of the NCO training course, though, that the actual training to become a member of the Military Police begins.

-During the MP selection procedure, the candidates' psychological robustness is especially tested, besides general fitness and the ability to work in a team.
+During the MP selection procedure, the candidates' psychological resilience is especially tested, besides general fitness and the ability to work in a team.

 Training

 Before admission to the MP selection course, every candidate has successfully to complete basic training 1, 2 and 3 as well as the corporals' course.
 Having passed the selection course, the candidate is admitted to the first semester of the NCO training course at the NCO Academy.
 During the second semester the candidate starts MP basic training at the Training Division of the Military Police Command in Vienna, after the successful completion of which s/he becomes a member of the MP.